geobunn/Geotechnical-Landslide-Invesitgation/README.md

 Geographic data to be used in this report are displayed in the table below.
 Images showing the landslide subsurface will be original to this work.

- Data Title | Original Data Source | Map Format
+ Data Title | Data Source | Map Format
  --- | --- | ---
 Basemap|Created in [Mapbox](https://www.mapbox.com/)|||
 Elevation Raster|[Oregon Lidar Consortium](https://gis.dogami.oregon.gov/maps/lidarviewer/)|Tile Layer